reportportal/docs/src/md/src/UserGuide/Integration with Bug Tracking Systems.md

 click "Submit" button.
 The system will save the entered information and hide the fields that are not checked.
 All the saved information on the checked fields will be predefined, when you will post a bug to JIRA.

+Now project team members with JIRA accounts be able to submit bugs.
+Options for Post Bug is activated.

 **Edit JIRA properties**

 The settings of JIRA connection can be updated.
 To do that,